melg8/wow_issues/README.md

 ### Expected behavior.
 Describe how it should work:
 As per spell tooltip Jaedenar Adept should blink and appear in 20 yards from his initial position.
 Even after being distracted.

+## Jaedenar Adept doesn't blink out of stunlock
+   - Original issue number: 6488
+   - Opened: 18:44 11/03/2024
+   - Status: Closed

+### Please, provide a clear description what the bug is:
+When stunlocked Jaedenar Adept doesn't use blink ability to get out of it and just dies.

+### Steps to reproduce the behavior with as much detail as possible:
+- Apply any stunlock abilities towards Jaedenar Adept while being in melee range with it
+- Observe it not using blink to get out of stunlock and get distance.
+Example: *missing video*

+### IDs of affected creatures, items, quests or spells with a link to the relevant page:
+- NPC: Jaedenar Adept
+- Spell: Blink

+### Expected behavior.
+Describe how it should work:
+This iconic spell is used by mages to not only gain distance but also to get out of stuns.
+If Jaedenar Adept has it, it should use it to get out of stunlock.
+I discovered this bug whien i tried to use Jaedenar Adept as target dummy to test my macroses, but was dissapointed that it doesnt perform blink while stunned.